stx-advox/land/_posts/2022-10-13-channel-name-change.md

 **How Does it Work?**

-- We use governance tools from Harvard/Oxford born Metagov research group, see advoxDAO section in the main Stacks Discord.
+- We use governance tools from Harvard/Oxford born [Metagov](https://metagov.org/) research group, we integrate this right right into the official Stacks discord as shown [here](https://advox-dao.com/advoxres/#advox-clan-governance).

 **What research is behind this?**